-Detailed descriptions of the observations and of the model simulations are given in section 2.
-Section 3 presents a validation of the simulated convective clouds with satellite observations and of the simulated UTLS composition with airborne in situ measurements.
-In section 4, we investigate the pollution uplift to the AMA by the strongest overshooting convective event in the Sichuan Basin.
+tions and of the simulated UTLS composition with airborne in situ measurements.
+In Sect.
+4, we investigate the pollution uplift to the AMA by the strongest overshooting convective event in the Sichuan Basin.
 Section 5 is dedicated to quantifying the impact of broader regional sources on the UTLS composition.
-Finally, a summary and discussion of the findings of the present study are provided in section 6.
+Finally, a summary and discussion of the findings of the present study are provided in Sect.
+6.

-2 Data and method
+2 Data and methods